Painter, Printmaker, Illustrator, Filmmaker

 EMLEN ETTING: Yes it was.
 There were two main teachers in Paris at that period.
-One was Andre Lhote and the other was Hoffmann.
+One was Andre Lhote and the other was Hofmann.
 What’s his first name…

 MARINA PACINI: Hans.

-EMLEN ETTING: Hans Hoffmann.
+EMLEN ETTING: Hans Hofmann.
 Personally, I’m glad I went to Lhote because I got a classical training which I would not have got from Hoffman.